 Alpine Stretch

-After just under 3 miles of densely forested switchbacks, which I could compare to hiking Mount Si, the trail levels out into an alpine terrain with shorter and fewer trees.
-This is where the impacts of direct sun are felt.
-Crossing past a sturdy stream which apparently overflows due to the short muddy section parallel to it, this is the last water source that hikers will have access to going up to Mount Dickerman.
+After just under 3 miles of densely forested switchbacks, which I could compare to hiking Mount Si, the trail levels out into an alpine terrain with shorter and fewer trees; this is where the impacts of direct sun are felt.
+Crossing past a steady stream that apparently overflows due to the short, muddy section parallel to it, this is the last water source that hikers will have access to going up to Mount Dickerman.

 The alpine stretch also had a number of campsites near the stream with captivating views of Big Four and Vesper.
 It would be a truly memorable backpacking trip to bring your gear to Mount Dickerman.